bilan604/discordGPyT/README.md

 The Flask server itself hosts the GPT3 connection, and operates a website that can handle GPT3 queries in a text-entry box.
 The bot uses (pings) this Flask server, which keeps its instance alive.

-Noteworthy: You can tell I wrote it (and not OpenAI) because of the Spaghetti code.
+Noteworthy: You can tell I wrote it (and not OpenAI) because of the unrefactorable implementation.

 ## .env file not included in repo because it contains the Discord/OpenAI authentication tokens